ngiangre/ngiangre.github.io/content/cv/Nicholas_Giangreco_CV.md

 Leadership and Management Experience
 ----------

+- University of Rochester Alumni Buffalo Leadership Council 2023-Present
+    + Ideate and organize local events

 - [New York Health Artificial Intelligence Society](https://www.nyhais.org)
    + 501(c)(3) not-for-profit Cofounder and Secretary, 2019-2023
    + Promote public discourse on a wide range of topics such as AI & Society, AI & Healthcare, and economic impact by AI.
    + Organize and facilitate group engagement, workshops, AI study groups, and not-for-profit organization.
    + Consultant on data science and education projects and initiatives.

-- University of Rochester Alumni Undergraduate Interviewer
+- University of Rochester Alumni Undergraduate Interviewer 2016-2022
     + Assess potential and suitability for undergraduate college
     + Interviewer at large and small event settings